Hosea 5

 1Hear ye this, O priests; and hearken, ye house of Israel; and give ye ear, O house of the king; for judgment is toward you, because ye have been a snare on Mizpah, and a net spread upon Tabor.
 2And the revolters are profound to make slaughter, though I have been a rebuker of them all.
 3I know Ephraim, and Israel is not hid from me: for now, O Ephraim, thou committest whoredom, and Israel is defiled.
 4They will not frame their doings to turn unto their God: for the spirit of whoredoms is in the midst of them, and they have not known the LORD.
 5And the pride of Israel doth testify to his face: therefore shall Israel and Ephraim fall in their iniquity; Judah also shall fall with them.
 6They shall go with their flocks and with their herds to seek the LORD; but they shall not find him; he hath withdrawn himself from them.
 7They have dealt treacherously against the LORD: for they have begotten strange children: now shall a month devour them with their portions.

 The summons opens by naming, in turn, the three pillars of the nation's leadership: Hear ye this, O priests; and hearken, ye house of Israel; and give ye ear, O house of the king (v.
 1).
 The priests who taught, the people who followed, the royal house that ruled - all are called to attention, because judgment is toward you.
 Then comes the charge, and its imagery is bitter: they have been a snare on Mizpah, and a net spread upon Tabor.
 Mizpah and Tabor were high places, prominent sites associated with worship; a snare and a net are the hunter's tools for trapping prey.
-The very leaders meant to gather the people to God had instead become traps that caught them - the holy heights turned into hunting grounds.
-It is a devastating reversal.
-Those entrusted with the most responsibility are charged first and most sharply, for the harm done by a corrupt shepherd reaches everyone under his care.
-The prophet refuses to flatter the powerful.
-Where the people were ensnared, he lays the blame squarely on the ones who set the snares.3

 Verses 2 through 4 press past particular acts to the settled condition beneath them.
 The LORD declares that He sees everything: I know Ephraim, and Israel is not hid from me (v.
 3).
 Nothing is concealed; the whoredom and defilement are fully exposed before Him.
-But the deepest indictment is not any single sin - it is a fixed refusal to turn.
+But the deepest indictment is a fixed refusal to turn.
 They will not frame their doings to turn unto their God: for the spirit of whoredoms is in the midst of them, and they have not known the LORD (v.
 4).
-The phrase will not frame their doings describes a heart that cannot even arrange itself toward repentance; the bent toward unfaithfulness has become the very air they breathe, in the midst of them.
-And the gravest line of all is the last: they have not known the LORD.
-In Hosea, to know God is not merely to have information about Him; it is the intimate, covenant knowing of a faithful spouse.
-To say they have not known Him is to say the relationship itself has gone cold at its center.
-The sins are real, but they are symptoms.
-The disease is a people who have stopped knowing the God who knows them entirely.

 Now the prophet names the thing that holds the door shut against return: And the pride of Israel doth testify to his face (v.
 5).
 Their arrogance has become its own witness, openly, to his face - the evidence is on the surface for anyone to read.
 Pride is the great obstacle to repentance, because repentance begins with admitting need, and pride is precisely the refusal to admit it.
 So the verdict follows: therefore shall Israel and Ephraim fall in their iniquity; Judah also shall fall with them.
 The southern kingdom is folded into the same sentence; neither sister escapes by comparison with the other.
-Then verse 6 paints one of the most arresting pictures in the chapter.
-They do, in the end, go looking for God - They shall go with their flocks and with their herds to seek the LORD - bringing the full apparatus of worship, animals enough for many sacrifices.
-And the result is silence: but they shall not find him; he hath withdrawn himself from them.
-Outward religion, however lavish, cannot reach a God who has stepped back from a people whose hearts never moved.
-The flocks and herds are real; the seeking is hollow.
-They have dealt treacherously (v.
-7), and even the next festival - a month - will only consume what is left of them.

 Hosea 5:8-13The Alarm of War · As a Moth and Rottenness

-8Blow ye the cornet in Gibeah, and the trumpet in Ramah: cry aloud at Beth-aven, after thee, O Benjamin.
+8Blow ye the cornet in Gibeah, and the trumpet in Ramah: cry aloud at Bethaven, after thee, O Benjamin.
 9Ephraim shall be desolate in the day of rebuke: among the tribes of Israel have I made known that which shall surely be.
 10The princes of Judah were like them that remove the bound: therefore I will pour out my wrath upon them like water.
 11Ephraim is oppressed and broken in judgment, because he willingly walked after the commandment.
 12Therefore will I be unto Ephraim as a moth, and to the house of Judah as rottenness.
 13When Ephraim saw his sickness, and Judah saw his wound, then went Ephraim to the Assyrian, and sent to king Jareb: yet could he not heal you, nor cure you of your wound.

 The mood shifts suddenly from courtroom to battlefield.
 Blow ye the cornet in Gibeah, and the trumpet in Ramah: cry aloud at Beth-aven, after thee, O Benjamin (v.
 8).
 The verbs are urgent and the place-names tumble out in a line - Gibeah, Ramah, Beth-aven - towns clustered along the border between the northern and southern kingdoms.
 This is the sound of an invasion alarm racing from watchtower to watchtower as an enemy advances; the cry after thee, O Benjamin warns the border tribe that the danger is at its back.
-The judgment so long announced is no longer a threat on the horizon; the horns are sounding.
-And the LORD underscores its certainty: Ephraim shall be desolate in the day of rebuke: among the tribes of Israel have I made known that which shall surely be (v.
-9).
-What He has declared is not a possibility but a settled certainty - that which shall surely be.
-The long patience that warned and waited has a limit, and the limit has come.
-The alarm in the streets is the form the warning finally takes when warning is no longer heeded.3

 Judah is not spared in the indictment.
 The princes of Judah were like them that remove the bound: therefore I will pour out my wrath upon them like water (v.
 10).
 To remove the bound is to move a boundary stone - the quiet theft of stealing a neighbor's land by shifting the markers in the night, a crime the law expressly cursed.
 It stands here for a whole way of living: trampling settled limits, taking what is not yours, refusing the lines God has drawn.
-Against it the LORD will pour out wrath like water - not in measured drops but in a flood, overwhelming and unstoppable.
-Then Ephraim's condition is summed up: Ephraim is oppressed and broken in judgment, because he willingly walked after the commandment (v.
-11).
-The painful word is willingly.
-Ephraim was not dragged into ruin against his will; he walked after a corrupt command on his own feet, content to follow it.
-The breaking that has come is the harvest of a choice repeatedly and gladly made.
-This is the gravity the chapter will not soften: sin pursued willingly bears a real and bitter fruit, and the fruit has now ripened.

 Now two of the most haunting images in Hosea.
 Therefore will I be unto Ephraim as a moth, and to the house of Judah as rottenness (v.
 12).
 A moth does not strike like a storm; it works in the dark, silently, fraying a garment thread by thread until it falls apart.
 Rottenness does the same to wood or bone - a slow, inward decay that hollows a thing out long before it visibly collapses.
 This is judgment as quiet erosion: the LORD withdrawing His sustaining hand so that a proud nation simply begins to come apart from the inside, unnoticed until the ruin is far advanced.
-And the people's response, when at last they feel it, is the tragedy of the whole chapter in miniature: When Ephraim saw his sickness, and Judah saw his wound, then went Ephraim to the Assyrian, and sent to king Jareb: yet could he not heal you, nor cure you of your wound (v.
-13).
-They felt the sickness - and ran in exactly the wrong direction.
-Instead of returning to the God who alone could heal them, they sought out a foreign empire, courting Assyria as a patient might court a quack.
-The verdict is flat and final: a human king could… not heal you.
-The wound was given by God to drive them to God; they carried it everywhere but to Him.

 Hosea 5:14-15I Will Go and Return to My Place